 To rename or delete a level, you have to select it in the Projects view.
 The levels are listed in the Presentation group.

 When you select a level, its properties become available in the Properties view.

-All space markup elements, shapes, controls, charts, 3D objects and 3D animation tools (3D Window, Camera, Light) in the model belong to a certain level.
-The only exceptions are the scale element, the view area, and presentation of an embedded agent.
+All space markup elements, shapes, controls, charts, 3D Objects and 3D animation tools (3D Window, Camera, Light) in the model belong to a certain level.
+The only exceptions are the scale element and the view area.

 Every level has an absolute Z-coordinate.
 The objects situated on the level will have a relative Z which is calculated from the level’s absolute Z-coordinate.
 If the object is a part of a group (presentation shapes), or a network (paths, nodes, conveyors, etc.), the Z is calculated for the group or network.

 You can change the level where the object resides in the object’s properties.
 It will move to the specified level retaining the same coordinates.
 If the object is a part of a group (presentation shapes), or a network (paths, nodes, conveyors, etc.), its level cannot be changed: you can only change the level for the whole group / network.